 According to the American Academy of Pediatrics technical package released in August 2018, all infants and toddlers should ride in a rear-facing child safety system as long as possible until they reach the highest weight or height allowed by their child safety system's manufacturer.

-- Booster seats raise a child up so the shoulder belt fits correctly, by lying over the middle of the shoulder and the center of the chest – the strongest parts of a child’s body.
-The booster seat also positions the lap belt across the child’s upper hips or thighs, not over the stomach.
-Without a booster seat, the lap belt can ride up onto the stomach and cause hip, stomach and spinal cord injuries in a crash.
+- Booster seats provide head, neck, and back support.
+Booster seats place the seat belt off a child’s head and neck, and across their chest.
+It positions the lap belt low on a child’s hip and not on the stomach.
+Without a booster seat, the lap belt can ride up onto the stomach and cause stomach or spinal cord injuries in a crash.

-- Using a booster seat with a seat belt instead of using a seat belt alone for a child reduces the risk of injury in a crash by 59 percent.
-Researchers with the National Highway Traffic Safety Administration (NHTSA) estimate that more than half the children killed in motor vehicles in motor vehicle crashes each year would be alive today if seat belt use and child safety seat use were at 100 percent.
+- A child using a booster seat with a seat belt, rather than using a seat belt alone, reduces the risk of injury in a crash by 59 percent.
+Researchers with the National Highway Traffic Safety Administration (NHTSA) estimate that more than half of children killed in motor vehicle crashes each year would be alive today if seat belt use and child safety seat use were at 100 percent.

 Why is the law important?
 Most Ohio children are still not in booster seats.